taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

 ### [5] Masternode upgrade only: Send start command from Wallet to Masternode

-***This only has to happen for major releases, like 0.12.1 to 0.12.2 ..or in this case 0.12.3 to 0.13.0.
-You don't have send the restart command for minor releases (eg. 0.13.0 to 0.13.1).
-The protocol change was from `70210` to `70212`***
+*This only has to happen for major releases, like 0.12.3 to 0.13.0.
+You usually don't have send the restart command for minor releases (eg. 0.13.0 to 0.13.1).
+The protocol change from 0.12.3 to 0.13.0 was `70210` to `70212`*

 ***You have to restart the Masternode from your collateralizing wallet.
 Here's how...***

-1. Ensure you have upgraded your wallet as well.
+1. Ensure you have upgraded your wallet as well (IMPORTANT).
 2. Open your wallet, you can either...
    * Masternode tab > right click on masternode > Start alias
-   * Tools menu > Debug console > _masternode start <MN Alias>_
+   * Tools menu > Debug console > _masternode start-alias <MN Alias>_
-   * From command line: _dash-cli masternode start <MN Alias>_  ---TODO: Need to test this.
+   * From command line: _dash-cli masternode start-alias <MN Alias>_

 ### Masternode upgrade in particular: Monitor your status